albedosehen/templates/python-uv-simple/README.md

 A modern Python 3.12 template using [uv](https://github.com/astral-sh/uv) for blazingly fast package management.
 This template follows best practices for Python development with comprehensive tooling for linting, formatting, type checking, and testing.

-## 📝 Recent Changes

-This template has been refactored to follow modern Pythonic patterns:
-- ✅ Renamed to importable package: `python_uv_simple`
-- ✅ Uses Pydantic V2 BaseSettings for configuration
-- ✅ Flat package structure (removed `types/`, `config/`, `utils/` directories)
-- ✅ Uses Python stdlib `logging` directly (no custom wrappers)

-See the [Project Structure](#project-structure) section for details.

 ## Features

 - **Fast Package Management**: Uses uv for lightning-fast dependency resolution and installation